Why Jerk Chicken is Healthy (When It’s Done Right) | Best Jamaica Travel Guide

 Otherwise, you can use a high-quality premade jerk marinade.
 Coat the chicken well and refrigerate for a few hours or overnight.

-No grill?
-No problem.
-Use your oven.
-Set it to broil and place the marinated chicken in a baking dish under the heat.
+Set your oven to broil and place the marinated chicken in a baking dish under the heat.
 Turn the pieces to get them nicely browned on all sides.
 Once the color looks good, cover and bake until fully cooked.
 Then remove the cover and broil one more time to crisp up the outside.

 The juices from the chicken mixed with the jerk marinade will form a flavorful sauce in the pan—use it to baste the chicken during the final broil.
 The result: bold flavor, juicy meat, and that irresistible jerk finish.